 Ramadan is a holy month in Islam, during which the Muslims refer from drinking and eating, among other things, from dusk till dawn ( 4 AM to 7H30 PM in Morocco).
 Morocco being a Muslim country, most Moroccans observe the fasting.
-In 2019, Ramadan will begin around 5 May and end around June 4, give or take one day.
+In 2020, Ramadan will span most of May.

 Is it still worth visiting Morocco during Ramadan ?
 Of course it is.
-May is traditionally a very popular time of year to visit Morocco, before the summer heat settles in.
+April and May are traditionally very popular months to visit Morocco, before the summer heat settles in.
 Here is what changes during Ramadan in Morocco compared to the rest of the year:

 - shops and businesses don’t usually open before 11 or 12 in the morning.
 Some monuments and sites may change their schedule and close sooner than usual.
 They all come to a standstill around 3- 4 PM and many will open again after the ftour ( breakfast) around 9 PM;